-In 2018, Earth Science Week is October 14th to 20th and has as its theme, "Earth as Inspiration."
+In 2018, Earth Science Week was October 14th to 20th and had as its theme, "Earth as Inspiration."
 Every Day of Earth Science Week, sponsored by the American Geosciences Institute (AGI), has a special focus.
 NESTA is highlighting a key resource or resource collection each day.
 On Saturday, October 20, 2018 join us for an end-of-week, virtual, celebration sharing what NESTA has done this past year and find out how you can become more involved in NESTA.

 Check out NESTA's other Teaching Resources.